Note: As of April 1, 2023, the Liberty Bell Museum is sadly closed. The collection will soon be on display at the Lehigh Valley Heritage Center.

 This small, two-room museum is located in the space that the bells once occupied below the church’s floorboards.
 Visitors can explore this space and see one of Pennsylvania’s two official replicas of the Liberty Bell.

 This bell is an exact replica of the Liberty Bell, with one important change: its crack has been painted on.
-However, this means that the bell can be rung, and visitors are invited to ring this copy of the Liberty Bell.
+However, this means that the bell can be rung, and visitors are invited to ring this copy of the Liberty Bell hidden in Allentown.
 It should be noted that since the bell is located within a confined basement, they have a felt mallet, which rings with a much softer tone.

 In addition to the displays related to the Liberty Bell, the museum also has several pieces of local history.
 These include pictures and information on how the museum was set up and the church’s original bell.
 This bell would have also rung on July 8, 1776 when the Declaration of Independence was first read in Allentown.